aid8/Ascension/README.md

         Purpose: Delete the Trophy from the database.
 Check first if there are teachers/nt_distributors that belong to the unit object, if yes, throw an error.

         Function: GetUnitData()
-        Parameters: UnitD
+        Parameters: UnitD, Type
-        Purpose: Retrieve the data stored in unit object
+        Purpose: Retrieve the data stored in unit object, or returns query's result if Type is equal to 1

         Function: GetUnits()
         Parameters: